 This road generally opens by the Wednesday before Memorial Day in late May and closes when it becomes impassable due to snow.
 In heavy snow years, the road may open later than usual.
 When the road is closed, it becomes a ski trail.
 In summer when the free park shuttles are running (usually from late May to early September), the road closes to private vehicles on weekends and holidays from morning through late afternoon.
 You can park at Giant Forest Museum or any other shuttle stop and ride the free park shuttle along the road.
 No drinking water is available along this road.
 Backpackers with a wilderness permit may access this trailhead 24 hours a day, even when closed to normal traffic.

 This road is generally open daily until it becomes impassable due to snow, and is then plowed from Friday to Sunday plus Wednesday and holidays to allow access to the snowplay area at the end of the road.
 Wolverton is between the Giant Forest Museum and Lodgepole.

 South Fork Road

 This road is open year-round.
 It ends at South Fork Campground and Ladybug Trailhead.
 The road is unpaved beyond the park entrance and may be rough for some vehicles; it is slippery during rainy or snowy weather.
 The road joins Highway 198 in the town of Three Rivers, about 6 miles south of the Sequoia park entrance.

 Panoramic Point Road

 This road leads from Kings Canyon Visitor Center to Panoramic Point, where there is a short, easy trail to a point with wide views of wilderness lands.
 To find the road, turn into Grant Grove Village parking lot, continue past the visitor center, then turn right just before John Muir Lodge.
 The road is narrow, so RVs and trailers are not permitted.
-It generally opens on the Wednesday before Memorial Day and closes when it becomes impassable due to snow.
+It generally opens on the Wednesday before Memorial Day in late May and closes when it becomes impassable due to snow.
 It may open earlier during years with little snow.